Joe Gatto: Personal life

-Gatto and his former wife, Bessy, have two children, daughter Milana (born 2015) and son Remington (born 2017).
+Gatto and his wife Bessy have two children.
 Gatto is an advocate for the "Adopt, Don't Shop" movement, encouraging people to adopt pets from shelters rather than purchase them from breeders.
-They have had multiple dogs.
+They have had fourteen dogs.
+The couple separated amicably in 2021, but reconciled in 2023.
+Gatto and his wife run a non-profit Long Island based dog rescue shelter, called Cannoli's Sweet Life.